top of page

 • Distractibility, Daydreaming, Forgetfulness, Procrastination, Avoidance, Paralysis

 Perhaps the biggest struggle for NDs is that our energy is so variable and unsustainable, especially if a task or subject is not of interest.
 We can experience large fluctuations in our productivity, swinging between extremes of overcompensating, overdelivering, overcommitting and needing a buffer to rest and recover.
-We also generally live in the NOW, motivated by short term, not long term goals.large fluctuations in energy and productivity.
+We also generally live in the NOW, motivated by short-term, not long-term goals.

-On a good day the neurotypical people around us may call us "whimsical free spirits, who beat to our own drum", but on most days ND behavior could be mislabeled and interpreted as
+On a good day the neurotypical people around us may call us "whimsical free spirits who beat to their own drum," but on most days ND behavior (when unmasked, of course) is mislabeled and misinterpreted as

 • “outsourcing your power”